netom/satispy/README.md

 * XOR: ^
 * IMPLICATION >>

-The solver class Minisat is used to solve the formula.
+The solver class Minisat, Picosat, or Lingeling is used to solve the formula.

-Note: the Minisat class creates two temporary files, so it needs write access to the system's temporary directory
+Note: these classes create temporary files, so they need write access to the system's temporary directory

 The returned solution can be checked by reading the "success" boolean flag.

 Then, the solution can be queried for variable assignments by using it like a dictionary.
 Note that Variable objects are used, not strings.

 (This very example can be found in the examples directory)